Skip to Content

 Check The HDMI Cable

-The HDMI cable connecting your Xbox Series X to the TV might be faulty, resulting in signal or sound delay issues.
+The HDMI cable connecting your Xbox Series X to the TV might be faulty.

-To check the cable, try connecting your Xbox Series to another display or check the cord for any wear and tear.
+To check the cable, try connecting your console to another display or check the cord for any wear and tear.
 If it is damaged, replace it with a new Ultra High-Speed HDMI cable that supports HDMI 2.1 features.

 Clean The Xbox Series X

-It’s important to keep your Xbox Series X clean, especially around the air vents.
+It’s important to keep your gaming system clean, especially around the air vents.
 Why?
 Because dust can build up quickly and cause overheating, leading to different problems on your console, like the “No Signal” error.

 For this, you can use a microfiber cloth to remove the dust or an air gun/vacuum cleaner to blast the debris out.